 I am very honored to be an IEEE fellow.
 I published one of my first papers in 1983 in IEEE Transactions on Electron Devices and have subsequently published in IEEE magnetics, superconductivity, sensor, and neuromorphic journals.
 IEEE has been a great home and community for me over the last 40 years, and I have greatly appreciated it.
-(3) What are your goals for 2024 and perhaps the next 5 years?

-My goal is to make breakthroughs in cell-level MRI and develop MRI as a metrology to quantitively measure biologic processes as well as effects of radiation.
+My goal is to make breakthroughs in cell-level MRI and develop MRI as a metrology to quantitively measure biologic processes as well as effects of